Admission Criteria for Lake Erie College of Osteopathic Medicine

 - Be accepted to Point Park University as a full-time student;

-- Have a cumulative high school grade point average of 3.5 or higher on a 4.0 scale;
+- Have a cumulative unweighted high school grade point average of 3.5 or higher on a 4.0 scale, a 3.8 or higher unweighted high school GPA is required for the Medical 3+4 track; and

 - Agree not to apply to another medical school's program while enrolled in the early acceptance program with LECOM.